forio/epicenter-js-libs/documentation/strategy/index.html.md

 <a name="create-your-own"></a>
 #### Create your own

-Additionally, you can create your own strategy by passing in a function in the `strategy` parameter to the `F.manager.RunManager()` instantiation call.
+You can create your own strategy by passing in a function in the `strategy` parameter to the `F.manager.RunManager()` instantiation call.

 Strategy functions must return a boolean value for whether or not to create a new run.